EugenStadnik/DockerExercises/README.md

 docker run {nameOfImage}                          To pull if not pulled and run specified image docker run -d {nameOfImage}                       To pull if not pulled and run specified image as a deamon docker run -it -p {outerPort}:{innerPost} {nameOfImage}
-      To pull if not pulled and run specified image interactivelly and redirect internal conteiner's 8080 port to external 1234 docker ps                                         To list running images docker ps -a                                      To show all containers ever ran docker images                                     To list all available local docker images_
+      To pull if not pulled and run specified image interactivelly and redirect internal conteiner's {innerPort} port to external {outerPort}
+docker ps                                         To list running images docker ps -a                                      To show all containers ever ran docker images                                     To list all available local docker images_